serokell/blog-posts/Haskell Parser Combinators/article.md

 Left [Error {erOffset = 1, erError = Expected 'e' 'i'}]
 ```

 The reader may also choose to instead refactor the parser type to use a custom-defined `State` type that contains the input stream and offset.
-Many improvements are possible, but we choose to keep it simple for didactic purposes.
+Many improvements are possible, but we choose to keep it simple for educational purposes.
   <hr>
 </details>

-### Foreword
+### Conclusion

 In this section, we've learned how to make a simple parsing combinator library.
 There are still various improvements that can be done.
 To name a few of them, we can implement more instances, such as `Semigroup` and `Monoid`, `IsString`, `MonadFail`, `MonadPlus`, among others.
 Error messages can be improved by better keeping track of location (such as line and column), supporting more types such as `Text` and `ByteString`, pretty-printing error messages, etc.